estiakjoni/doc/KVM-Ubuntu1804.md

 - The **qemu** package (quick emulator) is an application that allows you to perform hardware virtualization.
 - The **qemu-kvm** package is the main KVM package.
-- The **libvritd-daemon** is the virtualization daemon.
+- The **libvirt-bin** is the virtualization daemon.
 - The **bridge-utils** package helps you create a bridge connection to allow other users to access a virtual machine other than the host system.
 - The **virt-manager** is an application for managing virtual machines through a graphical user interface.

-Before proceeding further, we need to confirm that the virtualization daemon – **libvritd-daemon** – is running.
+Before proceeding further, we need to confirm that the virtualization daemon – **libvritd** – is running.
 To do so, execute the command.

 ```bash
 sudo systemctl status libvirtd